-- 1. Select Users > User Roles. - For creating Administrator role, select Administrators > Admin Role.
-An administrator role specifies system management functions and session properties for administrators who map to the role.
-You can customize an administrator role by selecting the feature sets and user roles that members of the administrator role can view and manage. - 2.
+- 1. Select Users > User Roles.
+For creating Administrator role, select Administrators > Admin Role. - An administrator role specifies system management functions and session properties for administrators who map to the role.
+You can customize an administrator role by selecting the feature sets and user roles that members of the administrator role can view and manage - 2.
 Click New Role and then enter a name and, optionally, a description.
 This name is displayed in the list of Roles on the Roles page. - 3.
-Under Options, specify the session and appearance details. - Session Options-Sets timeouts and user permissions that apply to each session established through the role. - UI Options-Sets the appearance of agentless log in pages. - Enable Guest User Account Management Rights-Provides limited permissions to allow users assigned to this role to create guest accounts - Enable Sponsored Guest User Account Management Rights-Provides limited permission to allow users assigned to this role to create sponsored guest accounts.
+Under Options, specify the session and appearance details. - Session Options-Sets timeouts and user permissions that apply to each session established through the role. - UI Options-Sets the appearance of agentless log in pages. - Enable Guest User Account Management Rights-Provides limited permissions to allow users assigned to this role to create guest accounts.
+Users who are assigned to the role can provision guest accounts. - Enable Sponsored Guest User Account Management Rights-Provides limited permission to allow users assigned to this role to create sponsored guest accounts.